Skip to main content

 a graphic representation of digital accessibility at jmu. it looks like a computer keyboard with accessibility-related icons on some of the keys

-Get an introduction to the fundamental concepts and applications of digital accessibility, with a focus on creating accessible digital content.
+Get an introduction to the fundamental concepts of digital accessibility with a focus on creating accessible digital content.

 Why digital accessibility matters: Digital accessibility helps make it easier for anyone, including people with disabilities, to use and understand online information.
 It makes electronic resources effective for all users, regardless of ability, disability, or the need for assistive technology.
 By considering these needs, we can promote the general good by building a more inclusive environment for everyone.